Flavia Namakula

-Flavia Namakula (born 10 December 1985, other sources report 17 December 1986) is a Ugandan golfer notable for being the youngest winner to-date of the Uganda Women's Golf Tournament.
-She was the first Ugandan golfer to win the Kenya Ladies Open.
-She turned professional in 2016 and by 2019, she was a five-time winner of the Uganda Ladies Open.
+Flavia Namakula (born 10 December 1985, other sources report 17 December 1986) is a Ugandan golfer.

-Background and education
+Early life and amateur career

 Namakula was born in Rubaga Hospital to Judith Kamale, a nurse.
 She attended Saint Balikuddembe, Mitala Maria and Bulo Parents Secondary School in Butambala District as well as Gombe Senior Secondary School.
+Her first instructor was Deo Akope.

 In 2006, she was enrolled for a degree in Information technology at Makerere University.

+In 2008, she was the first Ugandan golfer to win the Kenya Ladies Open.
+In 2010, she is notable for being the youngest winner to-date of the Uganda Women's Golf Tournament, at the age of 25.

-Sports and golfing career
+Professional career

-Her first instructor was Deo Akope.
+In 2016, at the age of 30, she turned professional.
+By 2019, she was a five-time winner of the Uganda Ladies Open.

 She currently tours on the Sunshine Ladies Tour.